digiexchange/dsx.github.io/about.md

 **Whenever possible, we seek to refer organizations to providers within their communities as a first response.** We believe that the digital security providers who are already working within their own communities and are best equipped to meet the needs of those communities.
 We are here as a technical assistance and knowledge source, for those seeking additional support.

-**We seek out, listen to, and partner with digital security providers from across many different contexts in order to inform and shape our work.** Providers must explicitly opt-in to the exchange in order to be connected to organizations in need of assistance.
+**We seek out, listen to, and partner with digital security providers from across many different contexts in order to inform and shape our work.** We prioritize working with those who have worked with or within civil society and the social sector, and who understand the needs, environment, and culture of these groups.
+Providers must explicitly opt-in to the exchange in order to be connected to organizations in need of assistance.

 **We equally balance the human and technology aspects of digital security management and provide frameworks to support change.
 Each organization we work with has different needs.** We place high attention to clearly defining what is most important to accomplish and making connections that directly address those goals, be they culture, process, or technology-based.